t0pcart/l360begone/README.md

 # Bypass Types

+There are 3 methods that can be used to bypass Life360 and their requirements are listed.

 The automatic bypass method requires a proper bootstrap/terminal to be executed.
 Installing those can be done via a jailbreak [(Dopamine)](https://github.com/opa334/Dopamine), or using an app installed via a CoreTrust bypass [(Bootstrap)](https://github.com/RootHide/Bootstrap).

-The semi-automatic bypass method requires Filza to be installed on the iPhone with root privileges
+The semi-automatic bypass method requires Filza(with root) to be installed on the iPhone

-**Automatic Bypass Method**
+The manual bypass method requires a kernel exploit that allows arbitrary reading/writing to kernel memory **Automatic Bypass Method**

 - Download the "enable" and "disable" executables